Transmissions from Uranus

 Transmissions from Uranus is the second full-length album by American industrial metal band Hanzel und Gretyl.
-It was released in 1997 via Energy Rekords.
+It was released in 1997 via Energy Records.
 It followed the pace set by the band's debut release, Ausgeflippt, as its style was very electronically oriented.
-The album enjoyed significant success, with the song "9D Galactic Center" included on the soundtrack to Mortal Kombat: Annihilation.
-This was the band's last release on Energy Rekords, as the company went out of business in 1998.
+The album enjoyed significant success, with the song "9D Galactic Center" included on the soundtrack to Mortal Kombat Annihilation.
+This was the band's last release on Energy Records, as the company went out of business in 1998.
 It was also the band's last release with a focus on machines and space and the last album to feature any song performed in a language other than German or English, with the song "Astronafti" performed in Greek, as their image changed radically upon the release of their third album, Über alles, which was a satire of totalitarian regimes.

 The CD contained a video game named "The Alienator", which could be installed and played on computers at the time of its release.
+The objective was to transform the two band members into alien-like space creatures.